gerow/mgb/doc/ops.md

 Durations are expressed in cycles on the main CPU clock.
 All instructions on a gameboy are done in multiples of four of these, but in order to eliminate any confusion they are listed as their complete clock values.

 The program counter is referred to as PC, but there is no way to actually use it in an instruction, and the only way to discover it is to CALL an instruction and read the value written to the stack.
+In the descriptions for the instructions it is assumed the PC is pointing to the _next_ instruction while carrying it out.
+This means that (SP) <= PC effectively describes setting a return address in a CALL instruction.

 The flags register is an 8 bit register encoded as follows: